touchlab/KaMPKit/README.md

 ## Intro

-KaMP Kit started a little under 4 years ago with the goal of helping developers interested in Kotlin Multiplatform (aka KMP) get started quickly with a great set of libraries and patterns.
+KaMP Kit started in early 2020 with the goal of helping developers interested in Kotlin Multiplatform (aka KMP) get started quickly with a great set of libraries and patterns.
 At the time, there were not many sample apps and getting started was not trivial.
 The KMM situation has improved considerably since then, and various barriers to entry have been removed.

-Whereas KaMP Kit started with the goal of being a minimal sample, we now intend it to be less `getting started` and more `best practice model`.
+Whereas KaMP Kit started with the goal of being a minimal sample, we now intend it to be less "getting started" and more "best practice model".
 Watch this repo and follow [@TouchlabHQ](https://twitter.com/TouchlabHQ) for updates!

 ### 2023 Update